renderpci/dedalo/Readme.md

 1. Download Dédalo and copy to the httpdocs of web server
 2. Create a DB in PostgreSQL and name it to: dedalo_xx (you can change the xx with own name).
 3. Rename the /dedalo/config/sample.config.php to /dedalo/config/config.php.
-4. Change the /dedalo/config/config.php to with your project needs.
+4. Change the /dedalo/config/config.php with your project needs.
 5. Rename the /dedalo/config/sample.config_db.php to /dedalo/config/config_db.php.
 6. Change the /dedalo/config/config_db.php with your DB configuration.
 7. Rename the /dedalo/config/sample.config_core.php to /dedalo/config/config_core.php.